sandrosage/Monocular_Depth_Estimation/readme.md

-## Segmentation-guided Monocular Metric Depth Estimation
+## SMMetrD:Segmentation-guided Monocular Metric Depth Estimation

 This repository contains the implementation of processing an image or a directory of images for segmentation and metric depth estimation.
 It accompanies several depth models developed by the following papers: